 These crocuses are colorful and cute and very early.
 They have a knack for popping out of the ground when you could really use a pick-me-up.
-The blend comprises creamy yellow, lavender-pink and white.
+White starts first, followed by creamy yellow, and finally lavender-pink.
 Hello, spring!
 Introduced 2015

 |Quantity||Price per bulb|

 |100 to 900||$ 0.17|

 |5000 to 9900||$ 0.11|